kalrapranav/Waves-/README.md

 # Waves
-Waves is an interactive user interactive game created entierly using Java and can be played on PC.
+Waves is an user interactive game created entierly using Java and can be played on PC.
 I will use Android development tools to cretate the  Front end of the game in order to play on an android device.

 ## Features